Chrysler Neon: First generation (1994)

 The car was badged and sold as both a Dodge and a Plymouth in the United States and Canada; in Mexico and Gulf Cooperation Council it was sold as a Dodge and a Chrysler, and in Europe, Australia, and other export markets it was sold as the Chrysler Neon.
 At the Neon's release, then president of Chrysler Corporation Bob Lutz said, "There's an old saying in Detroit: 'Good, fast, or cheap.
 Pick any two.'
 We refuse to accept that."
 The Japanese press touted the Neon as the "Japanese car killer", due to a spiraling Yen due to the Japanese "bubble economy" crash and the lower production cost of the Neon.
 The Neon also became the first Chrysler small car sold in Japan but despite focused attention, only 994 were sold in Japan between June and December 1996.
-The Neon was classed in the larger "Normal sized Passenger vehicles" tax bracket according to the Japanese Government dimension regulations which obligated Japanese owners for additional yearly road taxes which affected sales.
-The Neon received praise for its appearance, price, and power when compared to competing cars such as the Honda Civic DX at 102 hp, the Civic EX at 127 hp, the Nissan Sentra at 115 hp, the Ford Escort ZX2 at 130 hp, the Toyota Corolla at 115 hp, the Saturn S-Series at 100 hp for SOHC variants and 124 hp for DOHC variants, and the Chevrolet Cavalier Base and LS models at 120 hp, among others.
+One hindrance to sales was that the Neon was classed in the larger "Normal sized Passenger vehicles" tax bracket according to the Japanese Government dimension regulations which obligated Japanese owners for additional yearly road taxes which affected sales; had it been 19 mm narrower it would have been in a significantly lower tax category.
+The Neon received praise for its appearance, price, and ample power when compared to its competitors.
 Car and Driver tested the DOHC 5-speed equipped Neon R/T and reported that it could run 0–60 in 7.6 seconds and 16.0 seconds in the quarter mile.
 First-generation Neons were competitive in SCCA Solo autocross and showroom-stock road racing.